Jacobs School of Engineering

-The Irwin and Joan Jacobs School of Engineering is an undergraduate and graduate-level engineering school offering BS, BA, MEng, MS, MAS and PhD degrees at the University of California, San Diego in San Diego, California.
-The Jacobs School of Engineering is the youngest engineering school of the nation's top ten, the largest by enrollment in the University of California system, as well as the largest engineering school on the West Coast and the ninth-largest in the country.
-More than thirty faculty have been named members of the National Academies.
-The current dean of the Jacobs School of Engineering is Albert P. Pisano.
-The Jacobs School of Engineering sends a monthly news email which anyone can subscribe to.
+The UC San Diego Jacobs School of Engineering is the engineering school of the University of California, San Diego.

 History

 Engineering programs began at UCSD during the 1964 academic year with a broad applied science department in the areas of aerospace engineering, solid mechanics, bioengineering, and materials science.
 The first chair of the Department of Aeronautical (later Aerospace) and Mechanical Engineering Sciences (AMES), Sol Penner, recruited numerous experts in their fields from the California Institute of Technology.
 The first four faculty members recruited including Penner were Hugh Bradner, Forman A. Williams and Sinai Rand, who were followed by Paul A. Libby and others.
 Penner would later recollect that "Roger Revelle's dream of building a State University with emphasis on distinguished graduate work had immediate appeal for me because it was consonant with what [he] had become familiar at the California Institute of Technology."
 These recruits included the second and third chairs of the department, John W. Miles and Eric Reissner.
 During Miles' tenure, the department would be renamed to the Department of Applied Mechanics and Engineering Sciences, distinguishing it from the second engineering department.
 Founded in 1965 by Henry G. Booker as the Department of Applied Electrophysics, it would be renamed the Department of Applied Physics and Information Science.
 Both departments quickly achieved international acclaim for the high-quality research they supported.
 Additionally, undergraduate engineering instruction began in 1968 with a BA degree in information and computer science.

 Research achievements in the 1970s included faculty member Hannes Alfvén's receipt of the 1970 Nobel Prize in Physics and Kenneth Bowles's development of UCSD Pascal.
 In 1982, UCSD combined the engineering departments into the Division of Engineering, led by the first dean, Lea Rudee.
-Ten years passed until the Division of Engineering was renamed the School of Engineering.
+The university's Division of Engineering was reorganized into the School of Engineering in 1992, which the school considers its formal founding year.
 This time, Robert Conn, an expert in plasma physics and semiconductors was chosen to lead the new School.
 In 1997, when Qualcomm founder and former UCSD engineering professor Irwin Jacobs and his wife Joan Jacobs provided a $15 million endowment for the School, the School went through a final name change leading to the current name in their honor.
 Six years later, Irwin and Joan Jacobs added to the endowment with a $110 million gift for scholarships, fellowships, and faculty support.